JustinLamMSFT/microsoft/windows-365/faq.md

 - ### Can multiple users share one Cloud PC on Windows 365 Frontline?

-    With Windows 365 Cloud PCs, frontline, shift or part-time workers no longer have to experience the hassles of sharing a physical PC.
-When you log in to your Windows 365 Cloud PC, you have access to your personal Windows 11 experience -- including your settings, apps, data and more.
+    With Windows 365 Cloud PCs, frontline, contract, or part-time workers no longer have to experience the hassles of sharing a physical PC.
+When you sign in to a Windows 365 Cloud PC, you have access to a full Windows 11 experience.
+Organizations can provision Windows 365 Frontline Cloud PCs in dedicated mode to give employees a personalized Cloud PC, which saves users’ settings, apps, and data.
+Windows 365 Frontline Cloud PCs can also be provisioned in shared mode to give employees a non-personalized Cloud PC experience that resets after signing out.

 - ### Can multiple Cloud PCs be assigned to a single user on Windows 365 Frontline?

     Yes, a user may have multiple Cloud PCs assigned to them, if needed.
 For example, a contractor who works for several companies could have a Cloud PC assigned to them by each customer.

-- ### When will Windows 365 Frontline be available?

-    Windows 365 Frontline was released on July 1, 2023.
-[Learn more about Windows 365 Frontline](https://www.microsoft.com/en-us/windows-365/frontline).

-- ### How is Windows 365 Frontline different than Windows 365 Enterprise?
+- ### How is Windows 365 Frontline different from Windows 365 Enterprise?

     Windows 365 Enterprise is for employees that need dedicated, anytime access to their Cloud PC.
-Windows 365 Frontline is for workers that need access to a Cloud PC only for a limited amount of time.
-For example, workers may need access during their shift but not after working hours.
+Windows 365 Frontline is for workers that need access to a Cloud PC only for a limited amount of time, including part-time, for intermittent access or during a work shift.
+For example, workers may only need to complete tasks occasionally throughout the day, or only need access during their shift but not after working hours.

-- ### What happens to users’ Windows 365 Frontline Cloud PC settings and data when their shift ends and they logout?
+- ### What happens to users Windows 365 Frontline Cloud PC settings and data when their shift ends and they sign out?

-    Windows 365 Frontline delivers personalized Cloud PCs so each employee gets a familiar, personalized Windows experience, with their apps, data, and settings retained and available whenever—and wherever—they sign in.
-Their work is retained when they log off, so they can pick up from where they left off when they log back in.
+    Windows 365 Frontline helps organizations expand access to Cloud PCs.
+In dedicated mode, each employee gets a familiar, personalized Windows experience, with their apps, data, and settings retained and available whenever—and wherever—they sign in.
+Their work is retained when they sign out, so they can pick up from where they left off when they sign back in.
+In shared mode, currently in preview, multiple employees can share a Cloud PC, accessing it non-concurrently.
+Their user profiles and data are deleted upon signing out, and the Cloud PC is reset for the next user.

-- ### What happens if a user forgets to log off at the end of their shift?
+- ### What happens if a user forgets to sign out at the end of their shift?

-    You can automate user log-off to ensure access to the Cloud PC is available for the next worker if another user forgets to sign out at the end of their shift.
+    You can automatically sign users out to ensure access to the Cloud PC is available for the next worker if another user forgets to sign out at the end of their shift.

 - ### Does Windows 365 Frontline have the same license eligibility and Windows use rights as the Microsoft 365 Frontline Worker licenses?

-    Windows 365 Frontline is not governed by the Microsoft 365 F1 or Microsoft F3 license eligibility conditions or Windows use rights for Microsoft 365 F3.
+    Windows 365 Frontline isn’t governed by the Microsoft 365 F1 or Microsoft F3 license eligibility conditions or Windows use rights for Microsoft 365 F3.

+## Windows 365 Link

+Expand all | Collapse all

+- ### Who is Windows 365 Link for?

+    Windows 365 Link is for organizations that have desk-based workers and are using, or are considering using, Windows 365.
+Windows 365 Link is well suited for enabling secure productivity in shared workspaces such as hot desks, call centers, reception desks, labs, and other similar situations.

+- ### When is Windows 365 Link available?

+    A preview of Windows 365 Link is now available.
+General availability is planned for the first half of 2025.

+- ### Where is Windows 365 Link available?

+    Windows 365 Link (preview) is available in the United States, Canada, the United Kingdom, Germany, Japan, Australia, and New Zealand.

+- ### How do I get access to the preview of Windows 365 Link?

+    Reach out to your Microsoft account team for more information about how to get Windows 365 Link.

+- ### What are the prerequisites to use the Windows 365 Link?

+    To use Windows 365 Link, organizations must be using Windows 365 with Microsoft Intune and Microsoft Entra ID, and meeting existing [Windows 365 requirements](https://go.microsoft.com/fwlink/?linkid=2296845).

+- ### What editions of Windows 365 does Windows 365 Link work with?

+    Supported editions include Windows 365 Enterprise, Windows 365 Frontline, and Windows 365 Business.
+Windows 365 Government is not currently supported.

+- ### How do I manage Windows 365 Link?

+    Manage Windows 365 Link in the devices section of Microsoft Intune alongside other PCs that you manage.

+- ### What will the video conferencing experience be like on Windows 365 Link?

+    Windows 365 Link performs well for video conferencing and video playback due to local processing, and it supports high-fidelity Microsoft Teams meetings.

+- ### What peripherals and accessories are compatible with Windows 365 Link?

+    Windows 365 Link works with wired and wireless peripherals, monitors, audio devices, input devices like keyboards and mice, cameras, storage devices, and hubs.
+Windows 365 Link does not support use with a dock.

+- ### What types of ports are on the Windows 365 Link?

+    Windows 365 Link has three USB-A 3.2 ports, one USB-C 3.2 port, one HDMI port, one DisplayPort, a 3.5 mm headphone jack, an ethernet port, a Kensington lock port, and a port for the power cord.
+The device also supports Bluetooth® and Wi-Fi.

+- ### What is the warranty policy?

+    Because the preview of Windows 365 Link is a loan program, there is no warranty support.
+Once Windows 365 Link becomes generally available, it will be covered by Microsoft’s Limited Hardware Warranty.
+There will also be the option to purchase a Microsoft Protection Plan for customers who want coverage beyond the warranty.

+- ### Is customer service available?
+What about repair and return?

+    If your preview Windows 365 Link device is not working and you would like a replacement, please reach out to your preview contact.
+Warranty service options will be available once Windows 365 Link is generally released.

+- ### What is the size of the Windows 365 Link?

+    Windows 365 Link is a compact and lightweight device that is 120 mm by 120 mm by 30 mm (4.72 inches by 4.72 inches by 1.18 inches), making it convenient to ship directly to users and place on a desk or mount behind a monitor.

+- ### Does Windows 365 Link work with Azure Virtual Desktop and Microsoft Dev Box?

+    Windows 365 Link does not support Azure Virtual Desktop or Microsoft Dev Box.

 .heading-bg-color-layout-container-uidbc59{ background-color: !important; }